mojodojodev/mojodojo.dev/guides/modules/TargetInfo.md

     4

-This means each instance of `Foo` will start at a memory address that is a multiple of 4 bytes, the'll also be 3 bytes of padding to accommodate the `UI8`.
+This means each instance of `Foo` will start at a memory address that is a multiple of 4 bytes, there will also be 3 bytes of padding to accommodate the `UI8`.

 You can use this for anything falling under an `AnyType`: